kapteyn-astro/kapteyn/SPHINX/allsky.rst

 **The recipe**

 The next session shows a gallery of all sky plots, all based on the same recipe.
-Usually these plots need a lot of fine tuning.
-Where we added code to the recipe below, it will be marked with a comment.

   * One starts with a self-made header which ensures a complete coverage of the sky by stretching the values of the ``CDELT``'s.
   * Then an object from class :class:`maputils.Annotatedimage.Graticule` is created with explicit limits for the world coordinates in both directions.
-  * For these plots we don't have intersections of the graticule with an enclosing rectangle so we cannot plot standard labels for the coordinates.
+  * For these plots we don't have intersections of the graticule with an enclosing rectangle so we cannot plot standard axis labels for the coordinates.
     Instead we use method :meth:`wcsgrat.Graticule.Insidelabels` to plot labels inside the plot.
-Usually these labels are unformatted.
+In the plots we show different examples how one can manipulate these labeling.